AstarNetwork/astar-docs/docs/learn/dapp-staking/index.md

 For users, dApp staking enables the ecosystem to grow and improve in terms of its utility.
 This is because better dApps are built as a result of developers having a way to earn money while building them.

 Having more (and better) dApps attracts and retains more users, creating a network effect, which helps to grow the ecosystem and increases the long-term intrinsic value of the network.

+## What next?

+If you are ASTR token holder interested in staking please refer to [this section](/docs/build/dapp-staking/for-stakers/) to learn more about participating as a staker.

+If you are a dApp developer building on Astar, please refer to [this section](/docs/build/dapp-staking/for-stakers/) to learn more about participating as a staker.

+For detailed technical overview of dAppStaking protocol please go [here](/docs/learn/dapp-staking/dapp-staking-protocol.md)

+Still have a question? - check this FAQ specific to dAppStaking v3 planned to go live on Astar in Q1 2024.